 From 27 October 2021 to 31 March 2025 the rates will increase to 45% for non-touring exhibitions and 50% for touring exhibitions.
 This is equivalent to 36p or 40p per £1 qualifying expenditure respectively.
 These rates apply to exhibitions where the production phase started on or after 27 October 2021.

 For the year to 31 March 2026, the rates will be 30% for non-touring exhibitions and 35% for touring exhibitions which is equivalent to 24p or 28p per £1 qualifying expenditure.

 In all cases the maximum cash repayment per exhibition is capped at £80,000 for non-touring exhibitions and £100,000 for touring exhibitions.

 How do I get the money back?

-The claim forms part of your charity’s corporation tax return and can be submitted as soon as your charity’s accounts have been signed off after the year-end.
+The claim forms part of your charity’s corporation tax return and can be submitted as soon as your charity’s accounts have been approved after the year-end.
 If your charity does not currently complete a corporation tax return, this can be done in order to make the claim.
 HMRC typically make repayments within 4 – 6 weeks after submission of the return.

 What type of exhibitions are eligible?

 Exhibitions must be an “organised collection of objects or works considered to be of scientific, historic, cultural or artistic interest”.
 It can consist of a single work or object.
 Under current rules, at least 25% of the qualifying expenditure must be spent in the European Economic Area (EEA) but changes are expected from 1 April 2024 where only UK expenditure will qualify, subject to transitional provisions and exceptions.

 The exhibitions must be shown in a physical venue where visitors attend in person.